 - Ownership and equity agreements of IP for projects with RHV will be governed by separate contracts as described by 2.2.D-2.2.F upon approval of the PLC committee as authorized in 4.2.1A.

-Erik Hayes, Associate Dean of Student Affairs, and Kimberly Miller, Director of Human Resources serve as the Title IX Coordinator(s) for Rose-Hulman.
+Kristen Loyd, Director of Student Services and Hulman Memorial Union and Kimberly Miller, Director of Human Resources serve as the Title IX Coordinator(s) for Rose-Hulman.
 They oversee implementation of Rose-Hulman Equity and Equal Opportunity program, disability compliance and the Rose-Hulman policy on equal opportunity, harassment and nondiscrimination.
 Reports of discrimination, harassment and/or retaliation should be made to the Title IX Coordinator(s) or Assistant Coordinator(s) promptly, but there is no time limitation on the filing of complaints, as long as the responding party remains subject to Rose-Hulman jurisdiction.
 All reports are acted upon promptly while every effort is made by the Institute to preserve the privacy of reports.
-Anonymous reports may also be filed using the reporting form posted at http://www.rose-hulman.edu/media/1464707/incident-report-form.pdf.
+Anonymous reports may also be filed using the reporting form posted at: www.rose-hulman.edu/incident_report_form.
 Reporting is addressed more specifically in Section 7.
-Reports of discrimination by the Title IX Coordinator(s) should be reported to the Institute President, James Conwell (office - Hadley Hall 200, email - email@example.com, phone - 812-877- 8009).
+Reports of discrimination by the Title IX Coordinator(s) should be reported to the Institute President, James Conwell (office - Hadley Hall 200, email - firstname.lastname@example.org, phone - 812-877- 8009).